Aurora HDR Review 2026: Discontinued, and What Replaced It

 Other Software posts you may enjoy:

-It’s slightly cheaper than Aurora at $69.99, and it needs less processing power (only 4GB RAM compared to the 8GB that Aurora requires to function smoothly).
-If you’re choosing between the two and you have an older computer, Photomatix might be the wise choice for you.
+It’s cheaper than Aurora was, and it needs less processing power.
+If you have an older computer, Photomatix might be the wise choice for you.
 There’s nothing like a painfully slow lag to drive you crazy when you’re trying to edit your photos.
+Unlike Aurora, it is still actively sold and updated, which counts for a lot these days.

-However, Aurora’s layout is more intuitive and easy to navigate through.
+However, Aurora’s layout was more intuitive and easy to navigate through.
 While Photomatix [1] has a relatively simple interface, pop-up toolboxes are a frequent and distracting feature.
-Aurora also offers a greater range of options with more details and control for importing and exporting your images.

 Luminance HDR

 Luminance HDR [2] is an excellent starter.
-Just bear in mind that you may feel the need to upgrade to Aurora as your expertise (and desire for a high-quality finish) increases over time.
+Just bear in mind that you may feel the need to upgrade to HDR Merge as your expertise (and desire for a high-quality finish) increases over time.

-If you found this article helpful, give it a share on social: Facebook Twitter, or Instagram!
-As always, we love to read your comments and hear your opinions, so let us know what you think of Aurora HDR.
-Do you dig it, or do you prefer another software?
-Feel free to send us any questions you have to, and I’ll do my best to reply quickly.
+If you found this article helpful, give it a share on social: Facebook, Twitter, or Instagram!
+As always, we love to read your comments and hear your opinions.
+Do you still run Aurora, or have you made the jump to HDR Merge?
+Feel free to send us any questions and I’ll do my best to reply quickly.
 Don’t forget to check out our other software and camera gear reviews on the blog too!

 Resources